-According to reports Europsport, the oldest member of the IOC, Dick Pound He assured that at this time the postponement or cancellation of the JJ.
-OO. it's not in the plans.
+According to Europsport, the oldest member of the IOC, Dick Pound said that at this time the postponement or cancellation of the JJ.
+OO It is not in the plans.

-If it were to take place in no case would it be taken immediatelybut in a period of between two and three months if the advance of the epidemic continues to expand without brake.
+If it were to take place in no case would it be taken immediately, but in a period of between two and three months if the progress of the epidemic continues to expand without brake.

-"As far as we know, we will be in Tokyo.
-All the indicators at the moment say there is nothing new on the front, so stay focused on your sports and be sure that the IOC is not going to send you into a pandemic situation »He told journalist Stephen Wade in the interview that took place in the Japanese capital.
+"As far as we know, we'll be in Tokyo.
+All indicators at the moment say that there is nothing new on the front, so continue to focus on your sports and be sure that the IOC is not going to send you into a pandemic situation."He told journalist Stephen Wade in the interview that took place in the Japanese capital.

 2-3 months to analyze the situation

-In the event that the advance of the coronavirus continues to be out of control and the worst omens of the WHO are fulfilled, which would imply the establishment of a pandemic worldwide, Dick Pound establishes a margin of between two and three months to analyze the situation: “We could go two months if we had to.”
+In the event that the advance of the coronavirus continues out of control and the worst omens of the WHO come true, which would imply the establishment of a global pandemic, Dick Pound establishes a margin of between two and three months to analyze the situation: “We could be gone for two months if we had to.”

-Questioned about a possible postponement or cancellation of the Olympic event due to the coronavirus, he hinted that the disease would have to continue to expand at a very high rate and sustained over time to make it an option to put on the table: “Many things have to start happening.
+Asked about a possible postponement or cancellation of the Olympic event due to the coronavirus, he hinted that the disease would have to continue to expand at a very high rate and sustained over time so that it is an option to put on the table: “Many things have to start happening.

-"It is a big, big, big decision and you can't make it until you have reliable data to build on."
+"It's a big, big, big decision and you can't make it until you have reliable data to go by."

-Pound made these statements highlighting how exceptional a cancellation of the Olympic event would be: “It is a great, great, great decision and cannot be made until you have reliable data to rely on.".
+Pound made these statements highlighting how exceptional a cancellation of the Olympic event would be: “It is a great, great, great decision and cannot be taken until you have reliable data to rely on".

-Pound also noted that the advice the IOC is receiving by health authorities «they do not require the cancellation or postponement of the Games.
+Pound also noted that the advice the IOC is receiving by health authorities "do not require cancellation or postponement of the Games.

-It is not simply postponed something of the size and size of the Games.
+There is no more postponement of the size and size of the Games.
 There are many actors involved, many countries and seasons, competitive and television.
-You can't just say they will be done in October.e », he reflected.
+You cannot simply say that they will be done in Octubreh," he mused.

 It is ruled out to transfer the games to a new city

-Dick Pound also ruled out the option to transfer the JJs.
-OO. to a new city - "changing places is difficult because there are few places in the world that can consider preparing facilities in such a short time to present something"-
+Dick Pound also ruled out the option of transferring the JJs. oo. to a new city - "changing places is difficult because there are few places in the world that can consider preparing facilities in such a short time to present something"-